 John remained at the hospital near Hampton, VA until receiving an honorable discharge on March 8, 1863.
 He then returned home to Kingwood.
 His friends Frederick Dull and Benjamin Clevenger observed that he had to walk on crutches, and noted that the hernia was the size of a goose egg.
 For a year, John was unable to perform any manual labor.

 Not long afterward, the Younkins relocated to Draketown/Ursina, Somerset County.
 They eventually migrated to Fayette County, PA, where in 1882 they dwelled in Broad Ford and in 1885 in Owensdale.
 Broad Ford was home to batteries of coke ovens of the H.C.
 Frick Coke Company.
-He earned a living performing labor.
+In those places, he earned a living performing labor.

 As he aged, John applied for and began receiving a pension for his Civil War service.
 [Invalid Application #297.189 - Cert #431.405] Among those relatives who signed affidavits or witnessed signatures were his brothers in law and fellow army veterans Henry A. Miner and Charles Rose, and nephews John Wesley Rose and Grant U. Miner.
 Other friends providing support were former 85th Pennsylvania colleague G.W.
 Anderson of Ursina and Lot Rush and Allen Hyatt of Connellsville.
 He had to undergo periodic medical examinations performed by army surgeons, and one doctor in 1881 estimated that the hernia had grown to "as large as large cocoa nut."